Material to support teaching in Environmental Science at The University of Western Australia

 it again or adapt it for a similar task.
 In classes, we will provide you

-with code files (having the extension .R
+with code files (having the extension .R) to help you learn

 what R code does.